amelspahic/web-engineering/README.md

 ## Run Docker with docker-compose

-- Install Docker for your operating system
+- Install [Docker](https://docs.docker.com/get-docker/) for your operating system
-- From the root of the application, run `docker-compose up --build` (this could take a while)
+- From the root of the application, run `docker-compose up` (this could take a while)
 - Access the web application from `http://localhost:3000`

 ## Run independently